ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 1. Readings for all time for a specific device.
 2. Readings for today for a specific device.

-For these two queries, we need to find the partition for the devices by using the global `by-device` index.
-Then, we can query the individual partition for readings.
-While we might use a global index to query for the readings for individual devices, the mapping from device to infrastructure ID is highly cache-able.
+For these two queries, you need to find the partition for the devices by using the global `by-device` index.
+Then, you can query the individual partition for readings.
+While you might use a global index to query for the readings for individual devices, the mapping from device to infrastructure ID is highly cache-able.
 It never changes!
 So this approach allows us to mostly use the cheaper and more efficient partitioned query for most requests.